pop-os/cosmic/.github/ISSUE_TEMPLATE/cosmic-de-notice.md

 ---
 name: Are you looking for COSMIC DE?
-about: [COSMIC DE](https://github.com/pop-os/cosmic-epoch/) can be found in another repository.
-Click for more details.
+about: COSMIC DE can be found in another repository.
+Click for more information.
 ---

 Is this a bug report or feature request related to COSMIC DE?
 If it is, please go to https://github.com/pop-os/cosmic-epoch/issues instead.